-Most firms that offer goods or services on credit, lend money to consumers or provide debt plans and advice to consumers are offering ‘consumer credit’ products and services.
+Most firms that offer goods or services on credit, lend money to consumers, or provide debt plans and advice, are offering ‘consumer credit’ products and services.

 Beware of upfront fees

-You should also be aware that paying an upfront fee for a loan may be a scam, especially if you have been contacted out of the blue or use a firm that is not regulated by us.
+Be cautious if the firm also asks for your bank details.
+Paying an upfront fee for a loan may be a scam, especially if you have been contacted out of the blue, or the firm is not regulated by us.

 Check whether a firm can offer loans and credit

-We have a Consumer Credit Register of firms that have ‘interim permission’ to offer loans and credit.
+The Financial Services Register lists firms that have our authorisation to offer loans and credit.

-- whether a firm has interim permission or our authorisation to offer consumer credit
+- whether a firm has our authorisation to offer consumer credit

-- the type of activities covered by the interim permission or authorisation
+- the type of activities covered by the authorisation

-We make every effort to ensure the Consumer Credit Register is accurate, but be aware that some information is only updated when a firm updates the records we have for them.
+We make every effort to ensure the Register is accurate.
+However, some information is only updated when a firm updates the records we have for them.

 Firms offering other financial services and products

-The Consumer Credit Register does not include firms and individuals that are authorised or registered to offer other services and products, such as financial services, payment services, electronic money or collective investment schemes.
+The Financial Services Register also includes firms and individuals that are authorised or registered to offer other services and products, such as: